You've heard of the hit TV show "90 Day Fiancé", but what happens when that time crunch applies to your wedding?

 - Arrange seating and create the seating chart and/or place cards, if necessary.

-- Pick up your gown if you don't already have it.
-Be sure to try it on with your shoes, undergarments, and veil.
+- Pick up your gown or suit if you don't already have it.
 Swoon.

 - Confirm arrival times and finalize the wedding timeline with vendors and the wedding party.